karanchinch10/My_Projects/README.md

   -  <a href="https://github.com/karanchinch10/IRIS_Classification">View On Github</a> 💝

 <h1><a href="https://github.com/karanchinch10/Exploratory-Data-Analysis-EDA-/blob/main/EDA%20data/gplay-playstore-data-visualization-EDA.ipynb">4.
 Visualization of Google Playstore Apps</a></h1>
-Google Play Store team is about to launch a new feature wherein, certain apps that are promising, are boosted in visibility.
-The boost will manifest in multiple ways including higher priority in recommendations sections (“Similar apps”, “You might also like”, “New and updated games”).
+<strong>Google Play Store</strong> team is about to launch a new feature wherein, certain apps that are promising, are boosted in visibility.
+The boost will manifest in multiple ways including <strong>higher priority in recommendations sections</strong> (“Similar apps”, “You might also like”, “New and updated games”).
 These will also get a boost in search results visibility.
-This feature will help bring more attention to newer apps that have the potential.
+This feature will help bring more attention to <strong>newer apps that have the potential.</strong>

-- Perform EDA, Data cleaning and Data correction
+- Perform <strong>EDA, Data cleaning and Data correction</strong>
-- Done details visualization on gplay store apps to get basic information or data insight and that will be helpful for decision making like
+- Done details <strong>visualization</strong> on gplay store apps to get basic information or data insight and that will be helpful for <strong>decision making</strong> like
-   - Total No of apps of all category (like games,sports,medical,education,beauty..etc) to understand whcih category has highest apps
+   - <strong>Total No of apps</strong> of all category (like games,sports,medical,education,beauty..etc) to understand whcih category has highest apps
-   - Which category has highest demand, rating, installation & reviews
+   - Which <strong>category</strong> has </strong>highest demand<strong>, rating, installation & reviews
-   - Total percentages of free and paid apps available in glapy store
+   - Total <strong>percentages of free and paid apps</strong> available in glapy store
-   - Which category of apps are most installed or like to user
+   - Which category of apps are <strong>most installed</strong> or like to user
-   - Average price of paid apps and their demands
+   - <strong>Average price of paid apps</strong> of each category and their demands
-   - Is there is any relation of apps rating and reviews with insatllation?
+   - Is there is any <strong>relation of apps rating and reviews with insatllation?</strong>
 - Technical tools or library used -- <code>Python,Numpy,Pandas,sklearn,matplotllib,seaborn,html,css</code>
 -
   -  <a href="https://www.kaggle.com/code/karanchinchpure/gplay-playstore-data-visualization-eda">View On Kaggle</a> 💝